danday74/chapter-and-verse/README.md

 Throw a bible reference at `chapter-and-verse` and, if valid, it returns a detailed JSON object for that reference.

-If the reference is invalid, it returns a JSON object with the reason for failure.
+If invalid, it returns a JSON object with the reason for failure.

 `chapter-and-verse` understands all common bible book abbreviations and has its own built-in book identification algorithm.